Washington State University

 • 20.5 ug/m3 = AQI 69: Inform employees of health effects, make accommodations where available, and encourage medical treatment for those negatively affected.

-• 35.5 ug/m3 = AQI 101: The above requirements, and offer employees N95 respirators for voluntary use, and provide the information concerning use of a respirator summarized in Appendix B of the emergency rule.
+• 35.5 ug/m3 = AQI 101: The above requirements, and offer outdoor workers N95 respirators for voluntary use, and provide the information concerning use of a respirator summarized in Appendix A of the new rule.

-• 555 ug/m3 = Beyond the AQI: Respirator use required, personnel must be enrolled in WSU’s respiratory protection program.
+• 500.4 ug/m3 = Respirator use required, personnel must be enrolled in WSU’s respiratory protection program.
 Note: This is an unlikely event.

 Wildfire Smoke and Air Resources